 Japan visa requirements depend upon the foreign individual’s citizenship and intended length of stay in Japan, but not required by most nationals for stays of up to 90 days.
 However, this visa did not allow you to work.

 A Certificate of Eligibility is required before a regional immigration authority under the jurisdiction of the Ministry of Justice can process a visa application.
-The evidence is required that the applicant fulfills various conditions of the Immigration Control Act.
+The evidence is required that the applicant fulfils various conditions of the Immigration Control Act.
 That includes a certification that the activity in which the foreigner wishes to engage in Japan is valid and comes under a status of residence as listed below:

 - Religious Activities